 - Select Gridline and then Format Colour/Dashes/Width

-- To remove the 3D styling from your graphs, double-click on the bars, lines, or pie sections you’d like to change
+- Double-click on the bars, lines, or pie sections you’d like to change

 - Choose “3D Format“